 You'll be fitted with a compression garment once your wound has healed.
 It should be worn every day, but taken off at bedtime.
-You should be given at least two garments, which should be washed regularly.
+You should be given at least 2 garments, which should be washed regularly.

 Physical rehabilitation is an important part of the recovery process.
 It can be a long, difficult and frustrating process, but it's important to persevere.
-After rehabilitation, you should be able to return to work and other activities.
+After rehabilitation, you may be able to return to work and other activities.

 You'll work closely with physiotherapists and occupational therapists who will discuss with you what you'd like to achieve from rehabilitation so that some realistic goals can be set.

 Your rehabilitation programme will usually start a few days after your operation.
 It may begin with simple exercises you can do while lying down or sitting.
 If you've had a leg amputation, you'll be encouraged to move around as soon as possible using a wheelchair.

 You'll also be taught "transfer techniques" to help you move around more easily, such as how to get into a wheelchair from your bed.